 The Eiffel Tower awaits!
 You have just booked that dream of a lifetime, a flight to Paris, and are now looking for a place to stay.
 Hotels are expensive, and you are looking for that true Parisian experience.
 Should you risk an Airbnb?

 I can’t answer that for you, but I will give you a checklist of what to look out for before renting an Airbnb in Paris.
+The city of Paris is cracking down and certain airbnbs are illegal.
+This guide will cover what to look out for, what rental apartments in Paris are like, and how to make sure that your airbnb meets your needs.
 We don’t want you to faint from culture shock on the day you’ve arrived, now do we!?

 Table of Contents